iTsHeQ/SMA-Project1/README.md

 Each step is on a different file:

-* dataset/... : contains the datasets
+* dataset/.. : contains the datasets
+* testing/.. : contains all files which were used for developing and testing functions and code (not relevant for the project)
 * greedy.py: This is the main file which contains the greedy algorithm for the lectures, which gives us the best initial nodes to activate, also includes all plotting functions
 * pearson.py: This file calculates the pearson corrolation of each dataset
 * dataSet.py: This one preprocesses the datasets (reverse graphs, sum up, normalize)